 - How can we improve measures of late-life disability within current surveys?

-The meeting involved three sessions.
-The first session included a panel discussion to flesh out the opportunities that new measures of disability might provide to policy makers and researchers.
-The second session highlighted research by six speakers, each focusing on an innovation in disability measurement.
-The final session involved a panel discussion about the practical considerations in implementing new measurement techniques with the aim of identifying the most promising strategies.
+The meeting will involve three sessions.
+The first session will be a panel discussion to flesh out the opportunities that new measures of disability might provide to policy makers and researchers.
+The second session will include six speakers, each focusing on an innovation in disability measurement.
+Presentations will address efforts to standardize measures and underlying components of disability (physical functioning; the environment and assistive technology; and time use and participation).
+The final session will involve a panel discussion about the practical considerations in implementing new measurement techniques with the aim of identifying the most promising strategies.
 The complete workshop agenda and biographies of participants are included in the Appendix.